Consuelo Jimenez Underwood American, b. 1949

 121.9 x 129.5 cm

-Mexico is visible but barred behind slats of barbed wire tightly wrapped with gold.
-Throughout the canvas, gold thread is embroidered to form a grid, bringing maps and, more acutely, the European plundering of the Americas to mind.
-Hidden and buried in this work, however, are beans and corn kernels, what Jimenez Underwood calls the “true gift” of the Americas.
+Translating to “my gold, your love,” the painted canvas depicts an early map of what was known as New Spain during colonial times, which later became Mexico until 1848.
+Mexico is visible but partly hidden behind slats of barbed wire tightly wrapped in gold.
+Throughout the canvas, gold thread is embroidered into a grid, symbolizing maps and, more pointedly, the European plundering of the Americas.
+Hidden and buried within this piece, however, are beans and corn kernels, which Jimenez Underwood calls the “true gift” of the Americas.

 Literature